 - Have undertaken appropriate First Aid Training (in the last 3 years)

-- All coaches should be appropriately (as recommended) registered with the Parkour UK, Parkour Professionals Register which provides proof of qualification and insurances of £10m.
-Alternatively, appropriately insured by the facility for their Parkour/Freerunning activities
+- All coaches should be appropriately registered as Professional Members of Parkour UK which provides proof of qualification and insurances of £10m.
+Alternatively, appropriately insured by the facility for their Parkour/Freerunning activities.

 - Managed in-line with Parkour UK guidelines, particularly (but not limited to):

 - The relevant coaching ratio(s) is applied (1:8 outdoors and 1:15 indoors)